PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Physics tests

-In this section, we showcase the performance quality of the multipatch method.
 First we demonstrate that it accurately reproduces the analytic solutions to two classic hydrodynamic simulation test-cases even when critical features of these solutions pass through patch boundaries and the grid symmetries and resolutions of the patches differ sharply.
-We then explore how well non-conservative mass density interpolation maintains mass conservation and identify the conditions in which it does not.
+We then explore how well non-conservative interpolation maintains conservation of mass, momentum, and energy, and identify the conditions in which it does not.